BAK2K3/hard-drivers/README.md

 **Responsive Layout and design**

 Using `Flexbox`, **the site is designed to be fluid, dynamic, and responsive to all screen sizes and resolutions.** While certain breakpoints have been implemented to change the structure of the content, the priority was to focus on fully flexible and responsive layout than specific targeted device sizes.
-Each page is split into sections which expand or shrink to equal sizes responsively to the devices height and width.
+Each page is split into sections which expand or shrink to equal sizes responsively to a device's height and width.
 Where appropriate, the spacing between each section is dynamic, and equally distributed.

 When changing the size of the viewport, it was important that images filled their respective container and therefore scaled appropriately; the challenge was to avoid the images overflowing or expanding their respective containers, while retaining their position, in order maintain each page's structural integrity and layout.
 While the solution resulted in fully responsive images, it resorted to using `<div>` containers with a background image, therefore alt-text could not be implemented.